-Nobody (well, almost nobody) really seems to know the origin of the word “pétanque” (French) or “petanca” (Spanish).
+Q: What is the origin of the word “pétanque” (French) or “petanca” (Spanish)?

-Occitan (pronounced something like oksitan) is the old pre-French dialect of Provençe and the south of France.
+Occitan (pronounced oksitan) is the old pre-French language of Provençe.
 Like French, Italian, and Spanish, Occitan is a “romance language” — a language descended from the language of the ancient Romans who occupied southern France and Spain for many centuries.
 Provençal is one of the six major dialects of Occitan.
 Occitan’s closest relative is Catalan, the language of Catalonia, the north-eastern Spanish province.

 Occitan is not French, but the two languages are related through their Roman ancestry.
 In some cases, an Occitan word will resemble its French counterpart, and (thanks to the Norman Conquest) sometimes resemble a related English word.
-The Occitan word pèd (foot), for example, is related to the French word pied (foot) and such English words as “pedal” and “pedestrian”.
+The Occitan word pèd (foot), for example, is related to the French word pied (foot) and such English words as “pedal”, “pedestrian”, and “podiatrist”.

 Feet fixed or together?

-In this month’s issue [not available online, unfortunately], France Today magazine lists a number of typical Provence terms, and of course “pétanque” is one of them.
+The May, 2009 issue of France Today magazine lists a number of typical Provence terms, and of course “pétanque” is one of them.
 I’m so glad they use the term “feet fixed”, as opposed to “feet together”.
 Too many people think that your feet have to be glued together when you throw.

 It evolved into French as “tanquer” (“-er” being the common ending for a verb), also as a reflexive verb “se tanquer” meaning “to get stuck”, hence “to be stuck”.